laiba228/AymenPortfolio/README.md

 ## Recent Updates (Latest Version)

 ### New Certifications Added
+- **Introduction to Codex** - Certification from FAO elearning Academy for comprehensive understanding of international food standards and Codex Alimentarius Commission guidelines.
+- **Introduction to Trade, Food Security and Nutrition** - Certification from FAO elearning Academy covering international trade principles, food security frameworks, and nutritional policy development.
 - **ISO 9001:2015 Clause-by-Clause Course** - Certification from Perry Johnson Registrars, Inc. for comprehensive understanding of ISO 9001:2015 quality management system standards.
 - **HACCP Food Safety System for Restaurants and Other Catering Services** - Certification from Alison for Hazard Analysis and Critical Control Points food safety system implementation in food service establishments.
 - **Food Safety and Quality Management** - Comprehensive certification in food safety protocols, quality control systems, and regulatory compliance standards.